-Please note that not all dormitories have Internet access!
+Not all dormitories have Internet access!

 This is equally true for German students and for you.
 See the "Communications" section of this guide for details.

 Laundry

 Most dormitories have their own (limited) coinoperated laundry facilities.
 A past student suggests, "Make sure to hang on to those annoying little 10 and 20 cent coins for laundry!"